Ulcerative colitis: Gastrointestinal

 People with ulcerative colitis usually present with diarrhea mixed with blood, of gradual onset that persists for an extended period (weeks).
 It is estimated that 90% of people experience rectal bleeding (of varying severity), 90% experience watery or loose stools with increased stool frequency (diarrhea), and 75–90% of people experience bowel urgency.
 Additional symptoms may include fecal incontinence, mucous rectal discharge, and nocturnal defecations.
 With proctitis (inflammation of the rectum), people with UC may experience urgency or rectal tenesmus, which is the urgent desire to evacuate the bowels but with the passage of little stool.
 Tenesmus may be misinterpreted as constipation, due to the urge to defecate despite a small volume of stool passage.
 Bloody diarrhea and abdominal pain may be more prominent features in severe disease.
 The severity of abdominal pain with UC varies from mild discomfort to very painful bowel movements and abdominal cramping.
 High frequency of bowel movements, weight loss, nausea, fatigue, and fever are also common during disease flares.
-Chronic bleeding from the GI tract, chronic inflammation, and iron deficiency often leads to anemia, which can affect quality of life.
+Chronic bleeding from the GI tract, chronic inflammation, and iron deficiency often lead to anemia, which can affect quality of life.

 The clinical presentation of ulcerative colitis depends on the extent of the disease process.
 Up to 15% of individuals may have severe disease upon initial onset of symptoms.
 A substantial proportion (up to 45%) of people with a history of UC without any ongoing symptoms (clinical remission) have objective evidence of ongoing inflammation.
 Ulcerative colitis is associated with a generalized inflammatory process that can affect many parts of the body.
 Sometimes, these associated extra-intestinal symptoms are the initial signs of the disease.